 Human trafficking is a huge, horrific problem in today's society, one that effects every single country in the world.
 Sadly, the Internet has caused the problem to explode.
 There are dangerous predators out there who can and will use the Internet--and sites like this one--to track down children, teenagers, and even adults to kidnap and exploit them.
 Don't think that it can't or won't happen to you or someone you know.
 Protect yourself and protect your personal information.
 If you or someone you know is in contact with someone you think may be a predator, go to this website virtualtaskforce . com.
 There is a place to report abuse to actual police officers who will help you.
 This is a global taskforce; it is not limited to the United States.
 Help spread the word throughout the site and the Internet.

 These are the various pairings that I enjoy the most in my major fandoms that I've written fics for.
 I’m willing to read pretty much any fic if it's well written unless it goes against my morals (incest, pedophilia, non con, etc)

-Notes: For the Yu-Gi-Oh ones, I will use the dub names…except for ARC V where I will used the subbed ones.
+Notes: For the Yu-Gi-Oh ones, I will use the dub names to make things easier for people.

 In the case of child characters, I should hope it’s obvious that I mean aged-up/older or cute kiddie shipping.